 TESTING AND RESULTS - Testing is required to determine the improvement of a new design over an existing design.
-To verify that the 2008 UICSC snowmobile better than previous designs, dynamometer testing totaled over 60 hours and on-snow testing totaled over 300 miles.
-During on-snow and dynamometer testing over 150 gallons of E85 were consumed.
+To verify that the 2010 UICSC snowmobile is better than previous designs, dynamometer testing totaled over 20 hours and on-snow testing totaled over 60 miles.
 This was completed to verify improvements in fuel economy, emissions, reliability, and noise levels.
 In the previous sections, results of noise testing were presented, showing the effectiveness of noise emissions reduction.

-Calibration Strategy - Engine calibration for blended ethanol fuel was completed using a Land and Sea water brake dynamometer, Lambda sensor, exhaust gas temperature sensors, and in-cylinder pressure traces.
+Calibration Strategy - Engine calibration for blended ethanol fuel was completed using a Borghi-Saveri eddy current dynamometer, lambda sensor and exhaust gas temperature sensors.
 Because of excess air in the exhaust stream due to the nature of a DI two-stroke, the lambda sensor was not completely accurate.
-Once the lean/rich limits were found, the Lambda sensor provided a guide to creating a smooth E85 engine map.
-The in-cylinder pressure trace was used to detect detonation while tuning.
-Emission tuning was completed using a hand held five-gas analyzer.
+Once the lean/rich limits were found, the Lambda sensor provided a guide to creating a smooth E2x engine map.
 The strategy for testing was focused on BSFC and run quality throughout the map, followed by emission reduction at each of the mode points, without sacrificing run quality.